Duvet covers are basically sheets.

 We’ve covered the misnomer about higher thread counts on this site before, so we’ll skip that lecture, and get straight to the point on this one.

-A high thread count is nice in theory, but are you actually going to realistically benefit from it?
+A 1000 thread count is nice, in theory, but are you actually going to really benefit from it?

 2.)
 Do you use a flat sheet?